FAQ’s: Zululand Endangered Species Monitoring Project

 Q: Do I need Travel Insurance?

-In the unlikely event of accident, the project is insured by “SATIB”, leaders in tourism insurance and risk management services with over 20 years of dedicated service to the tourism, hospitality and wildlife industries in Africa.
+It is essential that you have adequate personal medical travel insurance in place, in the event of a medical emergency.
+In the unlikely event of a serious accident, the project is insured by “SATIB”, leaders in tourism insurance and risk management services with over 20 years of dedicated service to the tourism, hospitality and wildlife industries in Africa.
 SATIB are underwritten by Lloyds of London.
-The best emergency help is therefore at our disposal if and when we need it.
-In a serious medical emergency, a helicopter can be dispatched to get any of our participants to a hospital within the shortest time.
+The best emergency response is therefore at our disposal if and when we need it.
+The nearest hospital / doctor is about 30-40 minutes’ drive away from each reserve.

-Q: What do I need to pack for my time with Wildlife ACT?
+Q: What do I need to pack for my time on the Zululand Endangered Species Monitoring project?

-- A small rucksack to take with you each day on the vehicle to hold your snacks, water, sunscreen, hand sanitiser, etc.
+- A small rucksack to take with you on the vehicle to hold your sunscreen, snacks, water bottle, hand-sanitiser, camera, etc.

 - Camera and lots of film or a large memory card – there are plenty of photo opportunities!